jmcooper/angular-hogwarts-tdd-kata/README.md

     }]);
 ```

+Is it passing? **Yes!**

 ### Test 1: Refactor it

 Whenever your tests are passing, you might consider refactoring. **I don't see anything that needs refactoring.**

 ### Test 2: Failing

 You have completed your first test.
 One point for Hufflepuff.
-Is the story complete? **No, the catalog will not show on the web page.
-I will hooked up to the scope now.**
+Is the story complete? **No, the catalog does not show up on the web page.
+The catalog.html UI expects an object called catalog on the scope.
+I can do that!**

+You can write a test for that? **Oh, yes, that's what I meant.**

 ``test/catalog/catalog-controller-specs.js``
 ```js